MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/pull-alerts-using-rest-api-windows-defender-advanced-threat-protection.md

 Use the following method in the Windows Defender ATP API to pull alerts in JSON format.

 >[!NOTE]
 >Only alerts with a status as "new" are pulled.
-Alerts with that are "in progress" or "resolved" will not be pulled.
+Alerts that are "in progress" or "resolved" will not be pulled.

 ## Before you begin
 - Before calling the Windows Defender ATP endpoint to pull alerts, you'll need to enable the SIEM integration application in Azure Active Directory (AAD).
 For more information, see [Enable SIEM integration in Windows Defender ATP](enable-siem-integration-windows-defender-advanced-threat-protection.md).